azizzmills/Programming-Techniques/README.md

-# Programming-Techniques
+# Class 4883 - Programming-Techniques
+## Professor - Terry Griffin
+## Purpose:
-This repository contains competitive coding styles and techniques.
+To introduce and develop the competitive coding styles and techiques.
+Creating more robust, effective and efficent programs.
 ##  Assignments Folder

 |   #   | Folder Link | Assignment Description |